 1.4 The Support Measure Agreement between the Swiss Agency for Development and Cooperation and the State Shared Service Centre on the Support Measure Supporting Social Inclusion

 1.5 The Support Measure Implementation Agreement between the State Shared Service Centre and the Ministry of Culture

+1.6 Communication and Information Manual provided by Switzerland

 2. Subject of the Agreement and basis for its conclusion

-2.1 The basis for the conclusion of the Agreement is Regulation of the Government of the Republic of Estonia No. 49 ‘Conditions and procedure for using the support of the Swiss-Estonian cooperation programme in 2022–2029’ (hereinafter Estonian Regulation) and Order No. .... of the Minister of Culture.
+2.1 The basis for the conclusion of the Agreement is Regulation of the Government of the Republic of Estonia No. 49 ‘Conditions and procedure for using the support of the Swiss-Estonian Cooperation Programme in 2022–2029’ (hereinafter Estonian Regulation) and Order No. .... of the Minister of Culture.

 2.2 The subject of the Agreement is the organisation of the partnership of the Parties, including defining the respective rights and obligations thereof, in the performance of the activity.